Oakland Rent Control

 However, these protections do not apply where the landlord’s qualified relative is sixty years old or older, disabled, or catastrophically ill, and all units owned by the landlord are occupied by protected tenants.

-How do I prove that I am a protected tenant for purposes of an owner/relative move-in eviction?
+How do I prove that I am a protected tenant for purposes of an Owner/Relative Move-in eviction under the Oakland Just Cause for Eviction Ordinance?

 A tenant who claims to be a member of one of the classes protected against an owner/relative move-in eviction must provide a statement with evidence to the landlord.
 A landlord may challenge a tenant’s claim of protected status by requesting a hearing with the Rent Board.
 In the Rent Board hearing, the tenant shall have the burden of proof to show protected status.
 No civil or criminal liability shall be imposed upon a landlord for challenging a tenant’s claim of protected status.

-How many tenants can be removed from a building for owner/relative move-in?
+How many tenants can be removed from a building for Owner/Relative Move-in under the Oakland Just Cause for Eviction Ordinance?

-What is required for a temporary eviction for substantial repairs?
+What is required for a temporary eviction for substantial repairs under the Oakland Just Cause for Eviction Ordinance?

 Before evicting, the landlord must obtain all necessary permits from the City of Oakland.
 The eviction must be in good faith to undertake substantial repairs that cannot be completed while the unit is occupied, and the repairs must be necessary either to bring the property into compliance with applicable codes and laws affecting health and safety of tenants of the building, or under an outstanding notice of code violations affecting the health and safety of tenants of the building.